ultrasphere-dev/ultrasphere-harmonics/README.md

 ### Hyperspherical Harmonics

-Spherical harmonics for higher dimensions or lower dimensions can be calculated by changing the structure of spherical coordinates.
+Spherical harmonics for higher dimensions or lower dimensions can be calculated by specifying the structure of Vilenkin–Kuznetsov–Smorodinsky (VKS) polyspherical coordinates.

 ```python
 >>> from ultrasphere import create_standard